 Oregon promises to send ventilators to New York in COVID fight

-Saturday, 4 April 2020 () Oregon plans to send 140 ventilators to New York, Gov. Kate Brown said on Saturday, marking a show of solidarity between the two states on opposite ends of the nation.
+Sunday, 5 April 2020 () Oregon plans to send 140 ventilators to New York, Gov. Kate Brown said on Saturday, marking a show of solidarity between the two states on opposite ends of the nation.
 Both states have been struggling in a fight against the new virus, which causes the respiratory disease COVID-19.
-New York had more than 2,900 deaths and more than 102,000 total cases, according to a Friday tally, while Oregon's death toll stood at 22.
-"New York needs more ventilators, and we are answering their call for help," Brown…
+New York has more than 3,500 deaths and more than 113,000 total cases, according to a Saturday tally, while Oregon's death toll is at least 26.
+"New York needs more ventilators, and we are answering their call for help,"…